The other day, a friend who works in sales told me an unbelievable story about her sales team.

 Top reps don't wing it.
 They go in with a plan and a contingency plan.
 This way, they anticipate challenges or questions and prepare an effective response to avoid losing the sale.

 3) Their lead generation process is measurable and repeatable.

 A great process is broken down into measurable actions.
 By making each step measurable, a rep can pinpoint the weak points of their process and know exactly where to improve.

-For example, let's say a salesperson can convert a large portion of their prospects into qualified leads, and can get them interested, but they have trouble closing the deal.
+For example, let's say a salesperson can convert a large portion of their prospects into qualified leads and can pique their interest -- but has trouble closing the deal.
 By tracking each step along the way, the rep can narrow down the weak point.
 Is the sales pitch not convincing enough?
-Is the follow-up procedure not effective?
-Can the salesperson be more enthusiastic on the close?
+Is the follow-up procedure ineffective?
+Could the salesperson be more enthusiastic on the close?

 After analysis, the rep has specific actions to improve upon rather than just “sell better.”